tomvanacker85/dbus-HomeWizard-Energy-P1/README.md

 Integrate HomeWizard Energy P1 meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)

 ## Purpose
-With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the HomeWizard Energy P1 to the VenusOS and GX devices from Victron.
+With the scripts in this repo you can install, uninstall and restart a service that connects the HomeWizard Energy P1 to the VenusOS and GX devices from Victron.

 ## Inspiration
 Forked from https://github.com/back2basic/dbus-Home-Wizzard-Energy-P1.
 Also used a lot of code from https://github.com/mr-manuel/venus-os_dbus-mqtt-grid.